 Today the Supreme Court heard oral arguments in Florida v.
 Jardines, which raises the question of whether using a trained dog to sniff for marijuana at the doorstep of a house constitutes a search that must be justified by probable cause.
 The case involves Joelis Jardines, who was arrested for growing marijuana after Miami-Dade police brought Franky, a drug-sniffing Labrador, to his home based on an anonymous tip.
 In previous cases, the Court has said probable cause is not necessary for canine inspections of luggage at an airport or the exterior of a car during a traffic stop, on the theory that "a 'sniff test' by a well-trained narcotics detection dog" is minimally invasive, revealing nothing but the presence or absence of contraband.
 But Fourth Amendment protections are at their strongest in the home and the area immediately surrounding it (the "curtilage"), and this morning Jardines' lawyer, Howard Blumberg, argued that "when a police officer goes up to the front door with a narcotics detection dog" he has "physically trespassed, because there is no consent to do that, onto a constitutionally protected area, the curtilage of the home, and performed a search."

 That argument seemed to be crafted with Antonin Scalia in mind.
 In U.S. v.
-Jones, the January decision in which the Court ruled that tracking a vehicle by attaching a GPS device to it requires a warrant, Scalia's majority opinion emphasized the physical trespass required to install the device.
+Jones, the January decision in which the Court ruled that tracking a suspect's car by attaching a GPS device to it amounts to a "search" under the Fourth Amendment, Scalia's majority opinion emphasized the physical trespass required to install the device.
 "If you...follow the test set forth in Jones and apply it to what happened here," Blumberg said, "it is a trespass."
 Scalia signaled that he was receptive to this approach even before Blumberg got up to speak, telling Gregory Garre, the lawyer representing Florida:

 Police are entitled to use binoculars to look into [a] house if the residents leave the blinds open....[but] they're not entitled to go onto the curtilage of the house, inside the gate, and use the binoculars from that vantage point....Why isn't it the same thing with the dog?...